-Straggler ($1775; currently on end-of-summer markdown to $1575 for all in-stock Stragglers) is now in stock in both “Glitter Dreams” (sparkly purple) and “Closet Black” (gloss black).
+Straggler ($1775) is now in stock in both “Glitter Dreams” (sparkly purple) and “Closet Black” (gloss black).
 We usually have sizes from 50 to 64 cm.
 We customize the Straggler in pretty much every possible way.
 Most of our Straggler customers use the bike primarily for life in the city.
 For those who ride a small (52 cm or smaller) frame, we offer our own 650b Straggler that eliminates possible issues with your toes striking the front tire during sharp turns.
-Surly’s own version of the 650b Straggler will be available in spring 2015.
+Surly’s own version of the 650b Straggler will be available in early 2015.

 Left: Straggler be fitted with Alfine dynamo hub, AXA Luxx70+ front light (which also charges your smart device), Axiom Rainrunner fenders, Axiom Streamliner Disc DLX rack, and Busch & Mueller Top Light Line Plus rear light with a brake-light feature.
 Why is the steerer tube (the tube sticking up behind the bars) so long?
 We leave the steerer uncut until we fit the customer.
 When we find the optimal length for that particular rider, we cut the steerer accordingly.
 That’s why.